scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Routing - Control Plane
 The SCION control plane's main purpose is to securely discover and disseminate routing information.
 Path exploration is based on path-segment construction beacons (PCBs), which are initiated by a subset of ASes and accumulate cryptographically protected path forwarding information.
-Each AS selects a few PCBs and makes them available to end hosts via its path service, part of the control plane.
+Each AS selects a few PCBs and makes them available to endpoints via its path service, part of the control plane.

-Overall, the Control Plane takes an unexplored topology and AS certificates as input, it then discovers the inter-domain topology and makes routing information available to end hosts.
+Overall, the control plane takes an unexplored topology and AS certificates as input, it then discovers the inter-domain topology and makes routing information available to endpoints.

 The following section describes the core properties provided by the SCION control plane, its relationships with existing protocols, and its dependencies on the PKI.
 For an overview of the process to create and disseminate path information, refer to {{I-D.dekater-scion-overview}}, section 1.2.2.